Underwear: Middle Ages and Renaissance

 By the time of the Renaissance, braies had become shorter to accommodate longer styles of chausses.
 Chausses were also giving way to form-fitting hose, which covered the legs and feet.
 Fifteenth-century hose were often particolored, with each leg in a different-colored fabric or even more than one color on a leg.
 However, many types of braies, chausses and hose were not intended to be covered up by other clothing, so they were not actually underwear in the strict sense.

 Braies were usually fitted with a front flap that was buttoned or tied closed.
 This codpiece allowed men to urinate without having to remove the braies completely.
-Codpieces were also worn with hose when very short doublets – vest- (UK: waistcoat-) like garments tied together in the front and worn under other clothing – were in fashion, as early forms of hose were open at the crotch.
+Codpieces were also worn with hose when very short doublets – vest- (US)/waistcoat (UK)-like garments tied together in the front and worn under other clothing – were in fashion, as early forms of hose were open at the crotch.
 Henry VIII of England began padding his codpiece, which caused a spiralling trend of larger and larger codpieces that only ended by the end of the 16th century.
 It has been speculated that the King may have had the sexually transmitted disease syphilis, and his large codpiece may have included a bandage soaked in medication to relieve its symptoms.
 Henry VIII also wanted a healthy son and may have thought that projecting himself in this way would portray fertility.
 Codpieces were sometimes used as a pocket for holding small items.